 Our Sports Centre (CAD) offers over 40 different courses in the areas of body and mind, fitness, racket sports, mountain sports, dance, and water sports.

-The "Casa de Porras" University Cultural Centre offers over 50 different cultural and vocational courses in the areas of the literary and performing arts, graphic arts, crafts, physical and mental well-being and lifestyle courses.
+The "Casa de Porras" University Cultural Centre offers over 50 cultural and vocational courses in the areas of music, performing arts, literature, visual arts, design, crafts, science, new technologies, entrepreneurship, health, food, sports, audiovisual communication, inclusion and diversity, and heritage and the city.

 We also provide 19 well-stocked libraries that are spread out across the city, meaning that a comfortable study environment is always close to home.